rebryant/pgbdd-artifact/README.txt

 A checker for this format is included.

-The program also generates and tests two benchmark problems: the mutilated chessboard problem and the pigeonhole problem (using a Tseitin encoding of the AtMost1 constraints).
+The program also generates and tests two benchmark problems: the mutilated chessboard problem and the pigeonhole problem.

-System Requirements:
+System Requirements (Tested with TACAS virtual environment)

        * Python interpreter.
 By default, the program runs python3.
          You can change by editing the "INTERP" definition in the